otrv4/otrv4/otrv4.md

 ```
 ### Initialization of Double Ratchet

-After AKE is finished, both side will initialize the first group of root key (R0) and chain key
+After the AKE is finished, both side will initialize the first group of root key (R0) and chain key
 (C0_0) deriving from SharedSecret.

 ```
 R0, Ca0_0, Cb0_0 = KDF(SharedSecret)
 ```

-Both side would compare their public keys to choose a chain key for sending and receiving:
+Both side will compare their public keys to choose a chain key for sending and receiving:

 - Alice (and similarly for Bob) determines if she is the "low" end or the "high" end of this Data Message.
 If Alice's ephemeral D-H public key is numerically greater than Bob's public key, then she is the "high" end.
 Otherwise, she is the "low" end.
-- She select the chain keys for sending and receiving:
+- Alice selects the chain keys for sending and receiving:
   - If she is the "high" end, use Ca0_0 as the sending chain key, Cb0_0 as the receiving chain key.
   - If she is the "low" end, use Cb0_0 as the sending chain key, Ca0_0 as the receiving chain key.